rohitreddy192/Snake-Game/README.md

 # Snake-Game

-Designed a classic Snake Game to make sure the fundamentals of Game Development in a right.
+Designed a classic Snake Game to make sure the fundamentals of Game Development right.

 # Modules used:-
 1. Pygame